General (scope, time limits)

 The onward appeal does not look at facts but examines if the appealed decision is compliant with the applicable rules.[74]
 As a consequence, the onward appeal has to include the grounds for illegality on which the appeal is based.[75]
 The decision has to be motivated within 10 days from the day it is communicated by the Regional Court.

-Rădăuţi: The JRS representative stated that the average duration of the onward appeal is around 3-4 months.
-The legal counsellor mentioned that at the first or second hearing the case was finalised and the average duration of the onward proceedings was 3 months.
+Rădăuţi: The legal counsellor mentioned that at the first or second hearing the case was finalised and the average duration of the onward proceedings was two to three months.
+At the first hearing, at a maximum at the second hearing the court proceedings are finalised.

 Bucharest: According to the JRS representative, the average duration of the onward appeal in 2021 was 180 days; this was echoed by an attorney; the director of Stolnicu mentioned 2-3 months.

-CNRR reported that the duration of the onward appeal was 90 days in Galati, 30 days in Radauti, Giurgiu, Bucharest and Somcuta Mare, and 4 months in Timisoara.[77]
+CNRR reported that the duration of the onward appeal was 60 days in Galati, 30 days in Rădăuţi, Bucharest and Şomcuta Mare, 60-120 days in Giurgiu and Timișoara.[114]

-The practice observed in Bucharest in 2017 that, in most of the cases lawyers paid by the legal aid scheme did not appeal against the decision of the Regional Court, changed in 2018 and 2019.
-According to a lawyer who is also the head of the Judicial Assistance Service of the Bucharest Bar Association, lawyers are starting to lodge onward appeals, but they are not aware if they have the mandate to also draft the reasoned appeal in these cases.
-In 2021, the situation was the same, according to a lawyer.
+In Bucharest according to a lawyer who is also the head of the Judicial Assistance Service of the Bucharest Bar Association, since 2018 lawyers have started to lodge onward appeals against the decision of the Regional Court, but they are not aware if they have the mandate to also draft the reasoned appeal in these cases.
+In 2022, the situation was the same, according to the legal counsellor of IGI-DAI.

 According to the Civil Procedure Code, the attorney who has represented or assisted the party during the hearing may, even without a mandate, take any action for the preservation of rights subject to a term and appeal against the judgment, that may be lost by failing to do so on time.
 In these cases, only the party will handle all the procedural documents.
 The supporting of the appeal can only be based on a new power of attorney.[79]